cwonjin11/vehicles-organizer-sinatra/Note2.md

 => The MVC structure allows us to separate our application's concern, ultimately optimizing functionality and code organization.

 1. Model => Database
-   1. Logic, this is the one we have to have.
+   1. ✅ Logic, this is the one we have to have.
-   2. interfaces in between active record and our database.
+   2. interfaces in between active record and our ✅ database.
    3. allow us to get to our objects. inherit from ActiveRecord::Base, in charge of our objects
-2. Contoroller => Intermediary for the Model and View
+2. Contoroller => Intermediary for the Model and View. ✅It is the place where our routes are
-   1. it works in between the model and the views.
+   1. ✅ it works in between the model and the views.
-   2. accept web request from the view, sends them to the model,
+   2. ✅ accept web request from the view, sends them to the model,
-   3. passes data to the view, hold all of our CRUD function.
+   3. ✅ passes data to the view, hold all of our CRUD function.
 3. View => The Frontend of our Application
    1. responsible for displaying data to our users and getting data from the user